NanXiao/lscpu/README.md

 # lscpu
-lscpu for OpenBSD/FreeBSD/NetBSD/DragonFlyBSD/MidnightBSD/macOS(It should also work on other BSDs, though not tested).
+lscpu for BSDs.
+The main usage of this program should be for x86 architecture since it leverages [CPUID](https://en.wikipedia.org/wiki/CPUID) instruction.
+For other architectures, it just shows very limited facts.

+lscpu has been proved to work on OpenBSD/FreeBSD/NetBSD/DragonFlyBSD/MidnightBSD/macOS, and it should also works on other BSDs, though not tested.
+If you find lscpu can also works on other BSD distros, welcome to tell me through [mail](mailto:nan@chinadtrace.org) or just open a new [issue](https://github.com/NanXiao/lscpu/issues/new), thanks very much in advance!

 ## Usage